raynode/nx-logger/README.md

   transport: split(decide, transport, createTransport(logglyConfiguration))
 })

-context.log('message') // will show up in the console through debug and be transmitted to loggly via loggly-transport.
+context.log('important') // will be transmitted to loggly via loggly-transport. context.info('just infos') // will show up in the console through debug
 ```

 ## Contributing